Rückenschmerzen lindern und behandeln. Headerbild

 1. How can I prevent back pain?

-Heat and cold treatments
+Heat applications and cold treatments

-Relief of the spine
+Relief for the spine

 Stress reduction and relaxation techniques